Cyber Monday may be over, but great prices are here to stay.

 A flat iron is arguably the most versatile hair tool out there.
-It straightens, adds body and can even be used to curl your hair in a pinch.
-But all of that comes at the price of heat damage that can leave your hair dry and frizzy.
+It straightens, adds body, and can even be used to curl your hair in a pinch.
+However, all of that comes at the price of heat damage that can leave your hair dry and frizzy.
 If this problem sounds all too familiar to you, consider investing in a tourmaline flat iron.

 Tourmaline is a gemstone that’s become a popular coating for hair tools because it produces negative ions, which helps your hair lay flatter and smoother.
-But tourmaline alone can only do so much.
-If you want the best results, you have to choose a hair dryer that has the right features for your needs.
+Tourmaline alone can only do so much, so if you want the best results, you have to choose a flat iron that has the right features for your needs.